Traditional games of South Asia: Seven stones

 In the game of seven stones (known by several other names in various regions), one team throws a ball at a pile of stones and then attempts to rebuild the pile, while the other team tries to eliminate the first team's players by throwing the ball at them.

 Variations of tag

+Deciding who the denner is

+In many South Asian variations of tag, the player meant to tag the other players is known as the "denner".
+There are various ways of selecting the denner, such as Saa Boo Three (also known as pugam pugai), in which a group of three players face one of their hands up or down, and if one of the players faces their hand the opposite way of the other two, then they are chosen as the denner.